tryretool/retool_devops_workshop/README.md

 ```

-### Use a Tabbed Container component to set up the three views
+### 4-Use a Tabbed Container component to set up the three views

 1. Drag a **Tabbed Container** component to the canvas
     1. Name it `billingTabbedContainer`